 So when it comes to picking a to-do list app, or more than one, consider what you need.
 Work out — maybe through trial and error — the most effective way for you to make lists and manage your workload and time.
 And then pick an app or two that makes it easy for you to juggle projects and work you’ve got to get done.

-Good news is, all the apps mentioned above are available for you to try free with Setapp — a growing subscription to over 100 high-quality macOS apps.
+Good news is, all the apps mentioned above are available for you to try free with Setapp — a growing subscription to over 240 high-quality Mac, iOS, and web apps.
 Get started with a free 7-day trial today and check out all the list-making apps you might need.